kubeshop/testkube/docs/docs/articles/testkube-oss.md

 Also, take a look at our [Quick Setup Video](https://www.youtube.com/watch?v=ynzEkOUhxKk).

-## Getting Started with Testkube Open Source
+## Getting Started with Testkube Core Open Source

 **Installation via Helm:** Dive into detailed installation instructions with [Helm in our official documentation](https://docs.testkube.io/articles/helm-chart/).